 A form of light touch massage, lymphatic drainage massage (also called manual lymphatic drainage or MLD) helps move lymph fluid through the body to aid in detoxification.

-The movement of lymph helps remove waste and toxins from body cells, a process that can be retarded or blocked by surgeries and some health conditions like edema, fibromyalgia, and lymphedema.
+The movement of lymph helps remove waste and toxins from the cells of the body.
+This process can be slowed or blocked by surgeries and some health conditions like edema, fibromyalgia, and lymphedema.

 When the lymphatic system isn’t functioning well, the body can swell and ache, causing feelings of sluggishness and even sickness.
-Lymphatic drainage massage can help the body flush toxins and reabsorb fluids.
+Lymphatic drainage massage can help you flush toxins, reabsorb fluids, and feel better.

-Unlike the circulatory system, where the heart serves as a central pump to move blood through arteries and veins, there is no pump in the lymphatic system.
+Unlike the circulatory system, where the heart pumps blood through arteries and veins, there is no pump in the lymphatic system.

-Instead, the lymphatic system relies on physical movement, breathing, and the movement of smooth muscles to push fluid through the lymph vessels, most of which are just underneath the skin and can be manipulated through this form of massage.
+Instead, the lymphatic system relies on physical movement, breathing, and smooth muscles to push fluid through the lymph vessels.
+Most lymph vessels are just beneath the skin and can be accessed through this form of massage.

 Lymphatic drainage massage can be particularly helpful for people with the following conditions: